Cold Climates, Warm Climates: How Can We Tell Past Temperatures?

 Similarly, when water vapor condenses (to make rain for instance), the heavier molecules (H218O) tend to condense and precipitate first.
 So, as water vapor makes its way poleward from the tropics, it gradually becomes more and more depleted in the heavier isotope.
 Consequently snow falling in Canada has much less H218O than rain falling in Florida.
 Changes in climate that alter the global patterns of evaporation or precipitation can therefore cause changes to the background δ18O ratio.

 In addition, the great ice-sheets that once covered North America, consisting of snow falling in what is now Canada, were very depleted in 18O.
 Now, enough water was held in these ice sheets to reduce the global average sea level by about 120m.
 Furthermore, there was also enough depleted water trapped in the ice to increase the average isotopic content of the oceans.
-And so the first thing we
+And so the first thing we see when we analyze the shells from the bottom of the ocean, is the waxing and waning of the great ice sheets over the last 3 million years (figure 2).
+The same pattern over the last 400,000 years can also be seen in the isotopes measured in ice cores drilled from the remaining ice sheets in Greenland and Antarctica.

 In consequence, the many records of δ18O in ocean sediments and in ice cores, contain information about the temperature, evaporation, rainfall, and indeed the amount of glacial ice — all of which are important to know if we are to understand the changes of climate in the Earth's history.
 Unfortunately, trying to disentangle these multiple effects is complicated since we have one measurement with many unknowns.